getsentry/sentry-docs/src/wizard/dotnet/uwp.md

 ### Documentation

-Once you've verified the package is initialized properly and sent a test event, consider visiting our [complete WinForms docs](https://docs.sentry.io/platforms/dotnet/guides/winforms/).
+Once you've verified the package is initialized properly and sent a test event, consider visiting our [complete UWP docs](https://docs.sentry.io/platforms/dotnet/guides/uwp/).

 ### Samples

-You can find an example WinForms app with Sentry integrated [on this GitHub repository.](https://github.com/getsentry/examples/tree/master/dotnet/WindowsFormsCSharp)
+You can find an example UWP app with Sentry integrated [on this GitHub repository.](https://github.com/getsentry/examples/tree/master/dotnet/UwpCSharp)

-See the following examples that demonstrate how to integrate Sentry with various frameworks:
+See the following examples that demonstrate how to integrate Sentry with various frameworks.

 - [Multiple samples in the `dotnet` SDK repository](https://github.com/getsentry/sentry-dotnet/tree/main/samples) (**C#**)
 - [Basic F# sample](https://github.com/sentry-demos/fsharp) (**F#**)